ostinelli/syn/README.md

 * Global Process Group manager (i.e. a group is uniquely identified with a Name across all the nodes of a cluster).
 * Any term can be used as Key and Name.
 * PubSub mechanism: messages can be published to all members of a Process Group (_globally_ on all the cluster or _locally_ on a single node).
-* Sub-clusters by using Scopes allows great scalability.
+* Subclusters by using Scopes allows great scalability.
 * Dynamically sized clusters (addition / removal of nodes is handled automatically).
 * Net Splits automatic resolution.
 * Fast writes.